isomerpages/ttsh-chi-child/index.md

       title: Share - Learn - Do
       subtitle: "Looking for inspiration for your project?
-Sift through our growing collection of innovation projects from Singapore & beyond: they Share, you Learn and we Do! "
+Sift through our growing collection of innovation projects from Singapore & beyond: they Share, you Learn and we Do!"
       background: /images/masthead_child3.jpg
       dropdown:
         title: Search our CHILD collection